I Told You So

 Eena

 cast him a quick glance.
-“I want to get
+“I want to get farther into the center.”

 “Oh.”